When you bite into a pear, you really know what time of year it is.

 - 3. Combine the almonds, sugar, and 1/2 tablespoon of water in a food processor and grind to a paste.
 Spread the paste over just the portion of the puff pastry inside the border.
 Arrange the pear slices over the almond paste.
 Drizzle with the honey and crumble the blue cheese over the top.

 - 4. Lightly brush the border with the egg and bake until the pastry is puffed and golden brown, 25 to 30 minutes.
 Let cool slightly before cutting into squares.

 Hungry for more?
 Chow down on these:

-Warm Pear and Blue Cheese Tart Recipe © 2005 Tyler Florence.
+Pear Tart With Blue Cheese and Honey Recipe © 2005 Tyler Florence.
 Photo © 2005 Petrina Tinslay.
 All rights reserved.

 Hey, there.
 Just a reminder that all our content is copyright protected.
 Like a photo?
 Please don't use it without our written permission.
 Like a recipe?
 Kindly contact the publisher listed above for permission before you post it (that's what we did) and rewrite it in your own words.
 That's the law, kids.
 And don't forget to link back to this page, where you found it.
 Thanks!